bharatltech/mystmd/01-paper.md

 = {m+1>0, definition offact′(second leg, right to left)}
 fact′(m+1)

-Therefore, we have provedfact(n) =fact′(n) for all natural numbersn.
+Therefore, we have proved fact(n) = fact′(n) for all natural numbers n.
 QED

 Note the equational style of reasoning we used.
-We proved that one expression was equal to another by beginning with one of the expressions and repeatedly “substitut- ing equals for equals” until we got the other expression.
+We proved that one expression was equal to another by beginning with one of the expressions and repeatedly “substituting equals for equals” until we got the other expression.

-Each transformational step was justified by a definition, a known property of arith- metic, or the induction hypothesis.
+Each transformational step was justified by a definition, a known property of arithmetic, or the induction hypothesis.

-Note that the structure of the inductive argument closely matches the structure of the recursive definition offact′.
+Note that the structure of the inductive argument closely matches the structure of the recursive definition of fact′.

 What does this have to do with functional programming?
-Many of the functions we will define in this course have a recursive structure similar tofact′.
+Many of the functions we will define in this course have a recursive structure similar to fact′.
 The proofs and program derivations that we do will resemble the inductive argument above.

 Recursion, induction, and iteration are all manifestations of the same phenomenon.